SovereignCloudStack/docs/docs/04-operating-scs/08-backups/user_data_backups.md

 ### Backup of detached volumes

-Backups can be created using the Cinder Backup API or the corresponding client commands:
+Backups can be created using the Cinder Backup API or the corresponding OpenStack client commands:

 ```bash
 openstack volume backup create $VOLUME_NAME_OR_ID